-Mr. Villareal is lead counsel for the petitioner in Food Marketing Institute v.
-Argus Leader Media, No. 18-481, in the U.S. Supreme Court.
-On January 11, 2019, the Court granted certiorari in this case to review the interpretation of Exemption 4 to the Freedom of Information Act.
-Commentators describe the case as "one of the most important business-related cases on the Supreme Court's docket this term."
+Mr. Villareal won a landmark U.S. Supreme Court victory as lead counsel in Food Marketing Institute v.
+Argus Leader Media, 139 S. Ct.
+2356 (2019).
+The case overturned almost half a century of precedent interpreting Exemption 4 to the Freedom of Information Act.
+Commentators described the case as "one of the most important business-related cases on the Supreme Court's docket" in the 2018-19 term.

 Mr. Villareal has held leadership positions in numerous professional and community organizations.
 He is past chair of the ABA's Professional Liability Litigation Committee for the ABA's Section of Litigation.
 He is an Elected Member of the American Law Institute, a Fellow of the Texas Bar Foundation, and he has held leadership roles with the Austin Bar Foundation, the Austin Bar Association, the Austin Young Lawyers Association, the Hispanic Bar Association of Austin, the HBAA Charitable Foundation, the Mexican-American Bar Association of Texas, Volunteer Legal Services of Central Texas, the Mexic-Arte Museum and the Harvard Club of Austin.
 He currently serves on the board of Austin PBS and the Texas Business Hall of Fame Foundation, and is a member of the Dell Seton Community Leadership Council for Dell Seton Medical Center at the University of Texas at Austin.